The Beginner's Guide to Meditation

 Why it happens: You're busy and feeling overwhelmed.

 How to work with it: You can carve out the time.
 Really.
 Set your alarm clock to get up 15 minutes earlier in the morning or try meditating before bed instead of watching the late-night news, suggests Bodian.
 The most important thing when you're learning how to start meditating (and ultimately establishing a practice) is to meditate regularly — even if it's just for 10 minutes a day.
 Davich agrees: "All you need is time and consistency.
 Quite simply, meditation can help you become more aware and more present.
 And that makes life more enjoyable."
 (Related: How to Make Time for Self-Care)

 Why it happens Your preconceived notions about what meditation is may be getting in your way.

 Your experience of meditation is very personal.
 For some people, it is simply becoming aware of the thoughts that have always raced through their minds.
-For others, meditating is a feeling of intense concentration, and for still others it is a deeply relaxed yet highly alert state.
-The truth is, each meditator probably gets a taste of each of these states -- and many others -- in the course of a session.
+For others, meditating is a feeling of intense concentration, and for others, it is a deeply relaxed yet highly alert state.
+The truth is, each meditator probably gets a taste of each of these states — and many others — in the course of a session.

 The bottom line?
 No matter what you are feeling, you simply can't do it wrong.
 (And once you feel like you've learned how to start meditating, you might want to check out this 45-minute sound bath meditation to ease anxiety.)